felix307253927/gulp-vsftp/README.md

 Type: `String`
 Default: ``
-If options.cleanFiles is true and you set ignoreCleanPath ,this path will not delete.
+If options.cleanFiles is true and you set ignoreCleanPath(can't endwith `/`) ,this path will not delete.

 #### options.remotePath

 Type: `String`
 Default: `'/'`

-The remote path to upload to.
+The remote path to upload to(must endwith `/`).
 If this path does not yet exist, it will be created, as well as the child directories that house your files.

 #### options.remotePlatform